TIBCOSoftware/snappydata/docs/howto.md

 ### Known Issue

-If you are using SnappyData Zeppelin Interpreter 0.7.1 and Zeppelin Installer 0.7 with SnappyData 0.8 or future releases, approximate result does not work on the sample table, when you execute a paragraph with the `%sql show-instant-results-first` directive.
+If you are using SnappyData Zeppelin Interpreter 0.7.1 and Zeppelin Installer 0.7 with SnappyData 0.8 or future releases, the approximate result does not work on the sample table, when you execute a paragraph with the `%sql show-instant-results-first` directive.

 ### More Information
 Refer to these sections for information: